Gydetti/website-virtualcounsel/README.md

 - **lib/site.config.local.ts** – the single source of truth for all public-facing settings (site metadata, theme, navigation links, feature flags, tracking IDs, etc.).
 This file is now part of the repository and used at build time.

 Components import `siteConfig` from `lib/site.config.local.ts`.
-Populate each field in that file with your client’s values—empty or missing entries (strings left blank, boolean flags set to `false`) will safely disable their respective features.
+Populate each field in that file with your client's values—empty or missing entries (strings left blank, boolean flags set to `false`) will safely disable their respective features.

 1. Populate `lib/site.config.local.ts` with your client-specific values.
 2. Fill in each field with your client's values: